OCLC-Developer-Network/devconnect2018-idm/tutorial/tutorial-02.md

-# A Beginner's Guide to Working with OCLC APIs
+# Get your early access pass to the new WorldShare Identity Management API
-## OCLC DEVCONNECT 2018: Pre-Conference Workshop
+## OCLC DEVCONNECT 2018
 ### Tutorial Part 2 - Setting Up Your Project & Version Control

 1. We're going to use git to control versioning of our code, and host our code repositories on GitHub.
 First, create an empty repository on [github.com](https://github.com/) for your code.